sniku/Pawel.README/README.md

 ## My job(s):

- - ensure you have enough information, environment and ability to do your work well
+ - Ensure you have enough information, environment and ability to do your work well
- - ensure you know __why__ we are working on X so you can contribute ideas
+ - Ensure you know __why__ we are working on X so you can contribute ideas
- - responsible for overall performance of the Tech department
+ - Responsible for overall performance of the Tech department
- - responsible for the long-term technical health of our products
+ - Responsible for the long-term technical health of our products
  - Reporting our progress, expectations and concerns to upper management
  - Providing realistic and achievable estimates, based on your feedback
  - Weekly 1-on-1s with all team members